 You can turn on labels that display the value of each line or series by enabling Show data labels.

-You can use the Series configurations to change the color, width, style, and label of a line on the line chart.
+The Series tab configurations are used to change the color, width, style, and label of a line on the line chart.

-The Axes configurations are used to change the specifications for the x-axis and y-axis.
+The Axes tab configurations are used to change the specifications for the x-axis and y-axis.

 You can format the way the x- and y-axes display numeric values by specifying the number of decimal places and whether to include a thousands separator.
 The x-axis can only be formatted if it displays a number field rather than a date field.

 The default minimum and maximum y-axis bounds are set based on the range of data values represented on the y-axis.
 You can customize these values by typing new Minimum bounds and Maximum bounds values.
 Click Reset to revert the axis bound to the default value.